Addressing social issues and drive social change using the power of sports

 The main objectives of Shelter Ashraya Nepal are:

-- To promote the rights of street-connected children through football
+- To promote the rights of street-connected children and youth through sports

-- To use football as the fundamental therapy helping such children and youth to showcase their skills
+- To use sports as the fundamental therapy helping such children and youth to showcase their skills

-- To improve the lives of marginalized youths with football as a tool to put the national spotlight on the issues they face
+- To improve the lives of marginalized youths with sports as a tool to put the national spotlight on the issues they face

-- To provide a platform for young people to ask for change and help them develop themselves through football
+- To provide a platform for young people to ask for change and help them develop themselves through sports

 - To support the SDGs and use sport to bring the children together in a safe space so that their voices can be heard

-- To work on uplifting football at the grassroots level so currently supporting rural village football programs
+- To work on uplifting football at the grassroots level so currently supporting rural village sports programs

 - To liaise with the local government body to make the program more sustainable and effective